Pediatric Care

 • Elevating the head during sleep for older kids (never for babies).

-• Avoid putting oils, garlic, or herbal drops in the ear unless your doctor specifically says it’s safe—some homemade ear drops can make things worse.
+• Avoid putting oils, garlic, or herbal drops in the ear unless your Poppins pediatric clinician specifically says it’s safe—some homemade ear drops can make things worse.

-For ongoing or recurring ear infections, talk to your pediatrician about prevention strategies, like treating allergies or considering ear tubes.
+For ongoing or recurring ear infections, talk to your Poppins pediatric clinician about prevention strategies, like treating allergies or considering ear tubes.

 Final Thoughts: Supporting Your Child Through Ear Infections

 Ear infections are a part of childhood and can leave you stressing about when to get treatment and when to wait.
-You can get more peace of mind if you understand how to relieve ear pain and the signals of a bad infection that requires a trip to the doctor.
+You can get more peace of mind if you understand how to relieve ear pain and the signals of a bad infection that may need medical evaluation.

 And whether it’s your child’s first ear infection or the fifth this year, having the right plan matters.
 With Poppins, you can text a pediatric expert anytime for guidance on ear pain, fevers, or recurring infections.
 Get peace of mind when you need it most.